The performance will now take place on 1 December 2021.

 Kobborg, a former star dancer and, incidentally, Cojocaru’s first on-stage Romeo, uses Prokofiev’s eloquent score, as did so many other choreographers before him, including Kenneth MacMillan in the Romeo and Juliet that Cojocaru and Kobborg used to dance when they were members of the Royal Ballet.

 This new version, though, is Kobborg’s own.
-Premiered to acclaim last summer at the vast Arena di Verona, it follows Shakespeare’s story and uses the language of classical ballet, infused here and there with his own twists to bring it up to our times.
+Premiered to acclaim a couple of years ago at the vast Arena di Verona, it follows Shakespeare’s story and uses the language of classical ballet, infused here and there with his own twists to bring it up to our times.

 As the Italian magazine Danza & Danza put it in its review of the Verona performance: ‘Kobborg’s Romeo and Juliet flows between past and present, between medieval tones and modernity.’